dbbrandt/short_answer_granding_capstone_project/capstone_report.md

     **Example Question Data**
     * **Question:** (id=1.1) What is the role of a prototype program in problem solving?
-        * **Reference Response**: To simulate the behaviour of portions of the desired software product.
+        * **Reference Response**: To simulate the behavior of portions of the desired software product.
         * **Correct**: you can break the whole program into prototype programs to simulate parts of the final program.
         * **incorrect**: To lay out the basics and give you a starting point in the actual problem solving.